Overcoming Obstacles to Making Disciples in Our Networks:

 2. What fear or uncertainty keeps you from discipling other believers more faithfully?

-8. Coaching and Accountability Structures
+10. Coaching and Accountability Structures

 Problems We Face: Disciple-making seldom thrives without relational support, guidance, and encouragement.
 Many believers feel isolated or unsure whether they are being faithful, and new leaders lack models for how to help others grow.
 Intentions fade quickly without shared reflection or a clear developmental pathway.

 Solutions That Help: Individual and group coaching create a relational pathway for growth, helping believers take simple steps of obedience over time.
 Regular meetings centered on Scripture, prayer, and next steps strengthen consistency and courage.
 As leaders invest in “faithful people who can teach others also,” multiplication becomes normal and expected.
+See Individual Coaching and Prayer and Group Coaching and Prayer for useful solutions.

 For Reflection and Action